JennyGuo3/my-codef-site/content/CV.md

 **TIP EIGHT**
 - Ask someone else to double-check your CV as employers do care about mistakes

-# How to write a CV with no work experience?
+<h1 class="ba bw2 f1 mt3 mb1 b--blue">How to write a CV with no work experience?</h1>

 1. Get **experience**!
 It is much easier than you think - it does not have to be some special hedge fund role or working for the UN.
 2. **Volunteer** at a local charity shop/with charities.
 3. Work at a **restaurant/cafe**.